Prerequisites

 POST /webhooks with callback URL and event types.Result Handoff

 Use Zapier samples andoutputFields so later Zap steps map stable values.
 Return compact objects from actions and arrays from triggers; do not pass full API responses into Zap history, Slack messages, CRM rows, or retry queues.
+Use snake_case storage keys for handoff rows even when direct API responses use camelCase.

 Search Tweets action